Applications for places on the Manchester Nexus SCITT must be made through Apply for teacher training – GOV.UK (www.gov.uk)

 It is not a requirement that you have school experience.
 However, candidates have reported that they find it beneficial.
 You may find that it can have a positive impact on your confidence and your understanding of the modern classroom.
+We appreciate that this may have been even more difficult, due to the pandemic, so please do not see lack of experience as a reason to not apply with us.

 You will be required to submit a personal statement expressing your reasons for applying for Teacher Training, why you want to become a teacher and how your experiences, personal skills and attributes will allow you to become an effective teacher.